-To cover the cost of renovation and home maintenance, Spickler suggests bolstering your income from Social Security, retirement accounts and pensions with investments with the potential to generate steady income, such as bonds and dividend-paying stocks.
-"That way you may not be forced to sell off long-term assets in an emergency."
+To cover the cost of renovation and home maintenance, Spickler suggests bolstering your income from Social Security, retirement accounts and pensions with investments that have the potential to generate steady income, such as bonds and dividend-paying stocks.
+“That way you likely will not be forced to sell off long-term assets in an emergency.”

 Anticipate future health-care needs.
-Get to know what services are available in your community before you need them, urges Ken Smith, senior research scholar and director of the Mobility Division at the Stanford Center on Longevity.
-"You may someday require assistance to help you stay independent."
+Research what services are available in your community before you need them, urges Ken Smith, senior research scholar and director of the Mobility Division at the Stanford Center on Longevity.
+“You may someday require these services to help you stay independent.”

-Newer technology is a powerful tool, as well, to help you age safely in your home.
-According to the Merrill Lynch/Age Wave survey, six in 10 retirees are interested in technologies such as cleaning robots, heated driveways, and innovations that could allow them to monitor their health at home.
+New technologies can also help you age safely in your home.
+According to the Merrill Lynch/Age Wave survey, six in 10 retirees are interested in technologies such as cleaning robots, heated driveways and innovations that could allow them to monitor their health at home.

 Involve the whole family.
 Ultimately, the decision to stay in the home you love isn’t yours alone.
 “Your children will be affected by your choice, so share your desires and concerns with them, and listen to what they have to say,” says Debra Greenberg, director, Personal Retirement Strategy and Solutions at Bank of America Merrill Lynch.